jarograv/IP-ody-icons/README.md

 Step 2: Open FuncCustomIcons.TXT (from the Github).
 Copy the text in the file.

 Step 3: Open FuncCustoimIcons.LUA in your Ody's folder (...\Documents\Elder Scrolls Online\live\AddOns\OdySupportIcons\FuncCustoimIcons.LUA).
 Paste the lines from the text file at the bottom of the existing list of files (should be around line 80.
 Make sure you paste it BEFORE the closing brace)

+Step 4: In game go to your guild, party or friends list and right click a name to add a custom icon.

+Note: Hodor icons are automatically added to Odys.